-In order to ensure that a course satisfies program requirements, students should consult their program plan or their Program Advisor, when appropriate, prior to registering in a course.
-Students registering in courses without prior approval bear the responsibility for taking courses that may not be applicable to program requirements.
-Students selfregistering in external courses are also responsible for transfer credit fees.
 Students admitted to a program offered through TRU-OL who want to request permission to take a course from an institution other than TRU-OL must first apply for a Letter of Permission, using the Letter of Permission Request form (available on the TRU-OL website and from Student Services).
 One Letter of Permission per semester, per institution is required for such courses.
 A student's record and program plan are updated when TRU-OL receives official transcripts detailing course completion from the external institution.
 Students are responsible for ordering these transcripts, directed to TRU-OL Admissions.
 Students wanting to change to a different program must consult with their Program Advisor.
 Intention to change programs must be confirmed in writing (email is acceptable).
 Upon written confirmation, a program plan for the new program is prepared.
-Transfer credit and program planning fees may apply (see page 18).
+Transfer credit and program planning fees may apply (see page 20).
 Program Completion All program students must fulfill all requirements, including residency, in order to graduate from programs offered through TRU-OL.
 Residency requirements are the minimum number of TRU courses or credits that must be completed, as specified in program descriptions.
 Program Advisors are available to assist you with program completion details.
 Once all requirements have been met, students are required to apply to graduate.
-Refer to the TRU-OL website and the policy section on pages 36-37 for more information regarding graduation application processes.
+Refer to the TRU-OL website and the policy section on pages 39-40 for more information regarding graduation application processes.
 TRU-OL courses delivered by SFU or UVic appear on TRU-OL transcripts and are applicable in meeting the residency requirements for programs offered through TRU-OL.
+Prior Learning Assessment and Recognition (PLAR) Students may be eligible for credit based on an assessment of their non-formal or prior learning.
+Prior learning assessment and recognition (PLAR) credit may be used to complete their TRU-OL credential or for other external purposes.
+Prior learning includes the skills and knowledge gained through learning experiences such as industry-based training, professional development workshops and seminars, private study and work experience (program students who have completed formal courses and programs must apply for transfer credit assessment before having their non-formal learning assessed).
+Normally, TRU-OL assesses prior learning by challenge examination or a process that includes a portfolio.
+PLAR credit can also be awarded for pre-assessed training from selected employers, private training organizations and/or Continuing Studies programs.
+Refer to PLAR policies on pages 27-29.